 Do you remember the #ItCanWait campaign from a few years ago?

 It tells a story and illustrates to its users how important it is NEVER to text while driving.
 It’s eye-catching and relatable to everyone who uses their smartphone daily.

 Or take the #LikeAGirl campaign started by Always.
 It explores society’s perception of women.

 By focusing on genuine storytelling and user engagement instead of only corporate messaging and marketing strategies, the Always brand extended its reach genuinely.

-You might be tempted by others’ successes and wonder why your content isn’t shared more often, don’t let these thoughts distract you from creating personalized content for your audience.
+Others’ successes might tempt you, and make you wonder why your content isn’t shared more often, don’t let these thoughts distract you from creating personalized content for your audience.

-Video has quickly become the content of choice for many online entrepreneurs and content consumers.
+Videos have quickly become the content of choice for many online entrepreneurs and content consumers.
 It’s quick and easily consumable.
-Yet keep in mind not everyone watches videos.
+Yet keep in mind only some people watch videos.
 Some like to read or listen or do a bit of both.
 Multitasking is a b*j*itch.

 Find your unique social media voice and stand out from the crowd.

 Your audience, brand, and business should have a voice of its own, not borrowed.